nis1902/DS_MP_redundant_vehicle_control/README.md

 https://github.com/pineapplezex/HANCoder_TTA

 ## Goal
-The goal of this project is to improve the existing Triple Modular Redundant (TMR) function.
-His TMR implimentation included 3 board with 2 roles, master and slave.
-Based on timings the roles switched between the boards.
+The goal of this project was to implement a system with incorporated high availability, TMR, membership service and fault detection.
 ## Contents
 * [Setup of System](#Setup-of-System)
 * [Configuration](#Configuration)